OlexandrStepanov/OSBlurSlideMenu/README.md

 ## Installation

-All you need to do is drop `RESideMenu` files into your project, and add `#import "OSBlurSlideMenu.h"` to the top of classes that will use it.
+All you need to do is drop `OSBlurSlideMenu` folder into your project, and add `#import "OSBlurSlideMenu.h"` to the top of classes that will use it.

 ## Example Usage